Ballarat Activities and Attractions

 Ballarat Sovereign Hill Take a Step Back in Time

-I have been to Sovereign Hill many times over the years.
+I have been to Sovereign Hill many times over the years by car.
 It's on my things in Ballarat to do again list.
 In 2020 Sovereign Hill had its 50th, so I'll need to go through my photos to look for some old ones.

 You can experience Victoria’s Gold Rush era of the 1850s at Sovereign Hill.
 And, you’ll find it’s an outdoor museum with costumed townsfolk. working craftspeople and schools.
 Take a journey through the bustling main street, witness a gold pour, learn how gold was discovered, and explore underground mines.